-- Some medical centers have falls clinics, which will include a comprehensive medication review along with an assessment of other fall risk factors.
-To find a falls clinic near you, try Googling “falls clinic geriatrics + [location].”
+- Some medical centers have fall prevention clinics, which sometimes include a comprehensive medication review along with an assessment of other fall risk factors.
+To find a fall prevention clinic near you, try Googling “fall prevention clinic geriatrics + [location].”

 Pharmacy consultations: Reviewing the medication list with a pharmacist can be a good way to identify medications to ask the doctor about.
 Although finding someone specialized in geriatrics is ideal, pharmacists are generally very knowledgeable about medication side-effects in older adults.

 - If your parent lives near a medical school or university, see if there is a School of Pharmacy offering medication review.
 Although I didn’t find anything online at the University of Nebraska School of Pharmacy, I know that UCSF’s School of Pharmacy has been involved in such efforts.

 - You can also ask the pharmacist at your parents’ retail pharmacy.
 In truth I have no experience with such consultations, so I’m not sure how comprehensive they are likely to be.
 But, it’s probably worth a try.

 - If your parent is in a Medicare HMO, consider asking if a medication review is available.

 Consulting pharmacists: The American Society of Consultant Pharmacists can connect you to a “Senior Care Pharmacist.”
 This is another service that I have no personal experience with, but it may be worth trying.

 - This type of medication review probably is paid out-of-pocket, although it’s possible that sometimes they are able to bill insurance.